microsoft/onnxruntime/docs/WinRT_API.md

 |Windows OS 1909| 2|
 |ORT release 1.2| 3|

-See [here](https://docs.microsoft.com/en-us/windows/ai/windows-ml/onnx-versions) for more about opsets and ONNX version details in Windows OS distributons.
+See [here](https://docs.microsoft.com/en-us/windows/ai/windows-ml/onnx-versions) for more about opsets and ONNX version details in Windows OS distributions.